-Meghan Grace is the co-author of the book, Generation Z Goes to College.
-She strives to help those working with Generation Z better understand the newest generation of college students and young professionals.
+Meghan Grace is a generational researcher and the co-author of the book, Generation Z Goes to College.
 Her work with Generation Z focuses on utilizing generational research to influence individual practices and organizational strategies that promote empowering environments and experiences for members of Generation Z.

 Meghan holds her undergraduate degree in communication studies from Chapman University and completed her master’s in higher education at the University of Arizona.
 She is currently pursuing her doctoral degree at Vanderbilt University studying higher education leadership and policy.
-Meghan focuses her educational and professional experiences to help individuals and organizations develop more effective practices and strategies for success.
+She currently holds an assistantship at Vanderbilt University in the Dean of Students’ Office of Assessment and Special Projects.

 - M.A.-University of Arizona ‘14